planetjekyll/quickrefs/YAML.md

 ### Inline Style a.k.a.
 JSON-Style

-Note: As an alternative syntax you can use inline style for lists (e.g. JSON arrays) and hashes/dictionaries (e.g. JSON objects).
+Note: As an alternative syntax you can use the inline style for lists (e.g. JSON arrays) and hashes/dictionaries (e.g. JSON objects).
 Example:

 ``` yaml